Travel.State.Gov > Intercountry Adoption News and Notices > Request for Statements of Interest for Accrediting Entities

 (R) Compliance with Applicable Federal Laws

-Question 36: Provide written assurances of your capacity and willingness to comply with all applicable Federal and State laws including, but not necessarily limited to, Federal and State anti-discrimination and EEO laws, State worker’s compensation laws, Federal and State tax laws and procedures and related requirements, and any other obligations applicable to entities performing work for the Department under a MOA.
+Question 32: Provide written affirmation of your capacity and willingness to comply with all applicable Federal and State laws including, but not necessarily limited to, Federal and State anti-discrimination and EEO laws, State worker’s compensation laws, Federal and State tax laws and procedures and related requirements, and any other obligations applicable to entities performing work for the Department under a MOA.